Hands to Help Leaders Named Engaged Scholars

 “The fellowship is an opportunity for us as young professionals to learn the language of community engagement work,” Valdez said.
 “Often, when professors come to us, they have their formal knowledge and academic discipline to bring to the work we do.
 On the other side of that, we have the lived experience.
 I think the ESI will offer us the support, guidance and knowledge to better prepare us to work both with the community and with our faculty and student colleagues.”

 With the additional support and opportunity to build a strategic plan, Urbaez and Valdez are eager to expand Hands to Help offerings.
-They are specifically interested in developing a full circuit of English as a Second Language (ESL) courses.
-Vladez says their team will work to establish tiered courses–from beginner to advanced–which will allow community members at all levels to participate, learn and feel supported and encouraged in their progress.
+They are specifically interested in developing a full circuit of English as a second language (ESL) courses.
+Valdez says their team will work to establish tiered courses – from beginner to advanced – which will allow community members at all levels to participate, learn and feel supported and encouraged in their progress.

 Through their work with the ESI cohort, they also hope to continue to strengthen Merrimack’s ties to the community, further experiential learning and develop opportunities for personal and professional growth for Merrimack students, faculty and staff.
 The Hands to Help strategic plan will help direct future programming, invest in community partnerships and create pathways for members of the Merrimack community to responsibly participate in community engagement work.